ctrueden/equilibrium/_pages/events/case-15e02.md

 Freki asks if Hugin and Munin can find the captive halflings and let them free?
 They agree to look and say it would take time.
 The caves are endless, but they will search.
 Munin says Freki was destined for more than just "keeping the peace."

 There's a brief vamp fight.
 The band stops playing while they fight, then starts up again when there's a clear winner.

-Later, Lestache asks if everybody is ready for the first event of the evening.
+Later, Lestache (who is announced as "Your host Lestache de Lyarcourt, Fragrant Flower of the Château de Mécant) asks if everybody is ready for the first event of the evening.
 There's a smattering of applause and someone yells, "What is it, Lestache?"
 He keeps doing his ringmaster thing.
 He promises he has something "weird and wonderful" and hypes up the crowd.

 A big box gets rolled into the hall. *What* even *is* that?
 It's undead, probably unique, but I can't tap into my knowledge proficiencies anymore!
 My [goddess badge](../rules/dual-goddess) seems to have gotten all tingly, so I take it off and look at it.
 [Erathis](../dossiers/erathis) isn't there anymore!!!
 Instead it's [Avandra](../dossiers/avandra) on both sides!
 I hear her laughter in my mind.
 "Good job," indeed.
 I am shook!